Skip to main content

 • refundAddress required: Must supply a source-chain refund wallet

-• CEX only: Not available for DEX or private swaps
+• CEX only: Not available for DEX swaps

 When to Use